ContainerSolutions/dcos-ansible-packet/README.md

 # DC/OS Ansible

-Ansible playbook for setting up a single master DC/OS cluster.
+Ansible playbook for setting up a single master DC/OS cluster on Packet Cloud.
 The cluster will consists of nodes with bootstrap, master and agent roles.

 ## Contact